Forest conservation in the United States

 In the United States, forest conservation is the practice of planning and maintaining forested areas for the benefit and sustainability of future generations.
 Forest conservation involves the upkeep of the natural resources within a forest that are beneficial for both humans and the ecosystem.
 Forests provide wildlife with a suitable habitat for living which allows the ecosystem to be biodiverse and benefit other natural processes.
 Forests also filter groundwater and prevent runoff keeping water safe for human consumption.
 There are many types of forests to consider and various techniques to preserve them.
-Of the types of forests in the United States, they each face specific threats.
-But, there are various techniques to implement that will protect and preserve them.
+Each type of forest in the United States faces specific threats.
+However, there are various techniques to implement that will protect and preserve them.

 Different types of forests have adapted throughout history, allowing them to thrive in specific habitats.
 Forests in the United States can be categorized into three main forest biomes, they are boreal, temperate, or sub-tropical based on the location and climate of the forest.
 Each of these biomes faces various threats of deforestation, urban development, soil compaction, species extinction, unmanaged recreational use, invasive species, or any combination of these threats.
 But there are many techniques that can be implemented for forest conservation efforts.
 This includes methods such as afforestation, reforestation, selective logging, controlled burns, wildland fire use, laws and policies, advocacy groups, and wildlife management areas.
 Additionally, multiple United States government programs support forest conservation efforts.